Flood mitigation in Katherine region

 The town of Katherine has experienced significant flooding in the past, including in 1931, 1940, 1957, 1998 and 2006.

 The Katherine catchment is complex, with the impact of flooding dependent on the volume and duration of a rainfall event, and also on the location of rain falling within the catchment at any given event.

 For information on the range of structural and non-structural flood mitigation options, read about flood mitigation.

 To view a flood plain map for the Katherine area, go to the Northern Territory Government website.

-For the latest update on flood mitigation projects go to the latest updates page.
+View the latest update on the Katherine flood mitigation project.

 The Northern Territory Government is working to alleviate the impact of rivering flooding in the Katherine River catchment.